 The possibility of a recession has kept consumers on edge in recent months.
 But whether an economic downturn occurs now or in the future, such an event is inevitable at some point.
-The organizations that are least prepared for the uncertainty risk losing the most.
+The organizations that are least prepared for the uncertainty are the ones that risk losing the most.

-So, what can companies do to ensure that their marketing strategies are designed to help them thrive in an uncertain economy?
+So, what can companies do to make sure their marketing strategies continue to help them thrive in an uncertain economy?